Taking photography to another level

 We always strive for a „natural“ look – that can be very colourful – but is created technically precise so that the illusion of an „elephant coming from the sky“ (Maha Ganesha) is perfect in every detail.

 Our aesthetical aim in our Photoshop works is always that our images do not look too „photoshopy“.
 It is easy to get caught in simple filters and effects – one can be easily impressed.
-We basically never use filters.
 Another “beginners mistake“ is to turn the colours too crazy – simply because it is possible.

-The base for our Photoshop works is always good photography.
+The base for our Photoshop works is always our own photography.
 We also strive for an aesthetic that is close to the original photograph we use for montages, because we believe that artworks last longer on the wall if all components are merged in balance and harmony.